CrazyFedde/docs/commands.md

 <a name="blacklistadd"></a>
 ### Blacklist Add

-Add a user to the bot blacklist, this will prevent the user from using any of Avas features or interact with the bot in **any** server.
+Adds a user to the bot blacklist.
+This will prevent the user from using any of Ava's features and interacting with the bot in **any** server.

 #### Usage

-    ;bla <user id> [reason]
+    ;bla <user ID> [reason]

 <a name="blacklistremove"></a>
 ### Blacklist Remove